IEC Certification Kit (for ISO 26262 and IEC 61508)

-IEC Certification Kit provides guidance and information for the above steps and includes the document templates, test cases, and test procedures that you need to qualify the supported products in compliance with the applicable standard(s).
+IEC Certification Kit provides guidance and information for the above steps and includes the document templates, test cases, and test procedures that you need to qualify the supported products in compliance to the applicable standard(s).

 For supported products, IEC Certification Kit includes these artifacts: